mbbx6spp/straitjacket/README.md

 3. are preferred to actions where possible
 4. must have only one responsibility

-In Ruby, whenever we define a method, it is inevitably defined on some object.
-The best, and "Straitjacket" way to implement functions is with a helper method called `module_function`:
+In Ruby, methods are always defined on an object.
+The preferred way to describe Straitjacket-compliant functions is with `module_function`:

 ```ruby
 module Utility